 Portugal is in the far west of Europe, on the coast of the Atlantic and bordering Spain to the east.
 It enjoys a gorgeous Mediterranean climate with excellent sailing conditions in the summer from June to September.
 Portugal is in the European Union, so travellers from EU countries and several others won’t need a visa to enter the country.

-You can arrive to your Portugal yacht charter by flying to Lisbon Portela, the country’s largest airport situated in central Portugal.
+You can get to your Portugal sailing holiday by flying to Lisbon Portela, the country’s largest airport situated in central Portugal.
 Porto is located in the north and Faro in the far south.
 All destinations are right by the coast and make great mooring points for your sailing holiday in Portugal.
 To get from the airport, you can easily take a shuttle service, car hire or a taxi.
 The local currency is the Euro, and main marinas in Portugal include Porto Atlântico, Cascais near Lisbon and Lagos in the Algarve.

 Portugal has a long maritime history, as a nation built by explorers.
 Enjoy learning about its fascinating history in the great coastal cities, such as the capital of Lisbon while on your sailing holiday in Portugal.
 Lisbon is honoured with two UNESCO World Heritage Sites right on the river; the Belém Tower and Jerónimos Monastery- both worth exploring.

 After discovering the local sites, it’s time to satisfy your hunger.
 Cascais, near the capital of Lisbon, is a seaside town with well-regarded restaurants around the port such as Hemingway and Mar do Inferno.
 Baluarte and Skipper Cascais Bar are just two of the many great nearby bars where you can enjoy excellent local wines.
 Cascais Beach and nearby Estoril are among the many beaches along the coast of the capital region, and Porto and Faro are also popular spots for swimming and sunbathing.